gunnbr/openfl-documentation/getting_started/your_first_project.md

 If you would like to run the command from a different folder on your system, you can also add an additional argument to the "test" command:

     openfl test ../DisplayingABitmap flash

+## Issues

+Any problems?
+Please visit our helpful [community forums](http://community.openfl.org) if you are experiencing trouble